-Emporia Energy spent most of 2018 researching and developing a new solution for Smart Home Energy.
+Emporia Energy spent significant time researching and developing a new solution for Smart Home Energy.
 During this time, Emporia purchased and tested the devices listed in the table above.
-From the beginning, we focused on helping consumers save money, resources, and carbon — all while protecting their most important appliances.
+From the beginning, we focused on helping consumers save money, resources, and carbon -- all while protecting their most important appliances.
 As we together move further into the energy transition discussed above, Emporia has not wavered.
 We remain convinced that exceptional customer experience through mobile technology provides the key to unlocking large-scale efficiencies and value to users.

 For this reason, we chose to take on the additional task of building hardware for our intended platform.
 In the process, we elected to develop two hardware devices: one for each of the data-collection methods described above.
 We believe that offering two devices promotes consumer choice and fosters wider adoption.

 For most users, we offer a CT-based system to transmit data to Wi-Fi and cloud services.
 Interestingly, this device may even be used in the so-called ZigBee markets described below.
 Consequently, we consider this hardware configuration to be "universal."
 It is also a great choice for those who may wish to avoid working through a utility to gain data access.
 That said, like other analog solutions described in Method #2 above, it requires installation behind the breaker panel.